 The final approach looks at the intent of the parties.
 The most common use of this approach occurs when an inheritance is involved in a divorce.
 The courts will look at the intent of the spouse to see whether the value of the inheritance should be considered as separate or commingled property.
 If the spouse who inherited kept the money in a separate account, it will probably be considered separate property in a divorce.
 However, if the inheritance was used for marital projects, expenses, and purposes it could be considered commingled funds.

 Talk to Our Office Now

-If you need assistance determining what property may be seen as commingled in your Florida divorce, contact a Boca Raton divorce attorney at the Law Offices of David L. Hirschberg to schedule a free consultation with an attorney.
+If you need assistance determining what property may be seen as commingled in your Florida divorce, contact a Boca Raton divorce attorney at the Law Offices of David L. Hirschberg to schedule a consultation with an attorney.